brainupdaters/drlm-docs/docs/source/Install.rst

 Configuring loop limits
 ~~~~~~~~~~~~~~~~~~~~~~~

 The default configuration allows up to eight active loop devices.
-If more than eight clients are needed the number of loop devices configured can be adjusted adding the parameter *max_loop=1024* in the **/etc/grub.conf** file as follows:
+If more than eight clients are needed, the number of loop devices configured can be adjusted adding the parameter *max_loop=1024* in the **/etc/default/grub** file as follows:

 ::